remix-run/remix-website/data/posts/remix-vs-next.md

 **Why the Remix port is fast**: Remix doesn't support SSG so we used the HTTP [stale-while-revalidate caching directive][swr].
 The end result is the same: a static document at the edge (Vercel's CDN).
 The difference is how the documents get there.
 Instead of fetching all of the data and rendering the pages to static documents at build/deploy time, the cache is primed when you're getting traffic.
 Documents are served from the cache and revalidated in the background for the next visitor.
 Like SSG, no visitor pays the download + render cost when you're getting traffic.
 If you're wondering about cache misses, we'll discuss that a little later (SSG has them too).

-**Why the Remix rewrite is fast**: This version doesn't use SSG or HTTP caching, or even a CDN (though it probably be even faster if it did).
+**Why the Remix rewrite is fast**: This version doesn't use SSG or HTTP caching, or even a CDN (though it could probably be even faster if it did).
 Instead of caching documents at the edge, this version _caches data_ at the edge in [Redis][redis].
 In fact, it actually **runs the application at the edge too**.
 Each document is rendered dynamically for each request from multiple instances of the app in different regions around the world.
 We'll see this approach comes with more benefits than speed, too.
 This might have been difficult to build a few years ago, but the server landscape has changed significantly in the past few years and is only getting better.

 ### Homepage, 3G